 - not open to allowing the attendees speak or address the assembly as they feel inspired to do so

-I also preceded my description of the traditional church by expressing my belief that the Sunday church meeting is NOT the great bottom rung of a pyramid of faith.
-That Sunday church wasn’t intended to be the foundation by which we lay every other brick of our expression of Christian faith.
-But rather that church meetings are only one spoke in a larger colorful wheel in which a full and robust lifestyle of faith takes place within a personal and interpersonal relationship with Jesus and His Bride.
-So, even though we are spending a lot of time on discussing the Sunday service component specifically, we also need to keep in mind that Sunday church is only one part of many other equally sacred and important aspects of Christian living.
+I also preceded my description of the traditional church by expressing my belief that the Sunday church meeting, or any church meeting for that matter, is NOT the foundational, bottom rung of a pyramid of faith—that meetings weren’t intended to be the foundation by which we lay every other brick of our expression of Christian faith.
+Rather, church meetings are only one spoke in a larger, colorful wheel in which a full and robust lifestyle of community takes place within a personal and interpersonal relationship with Jesus and His Bride.

-Now it’s time to see how the radical house churches differ from the way we do traditional church.
+Now, let’s see how radical house churches differ from the way we usually do traditional church.
 The differences are stark in contrast.

 THE RADICAL HOUSE CHURCH SERVICE IN FIVE PARTS

-Here are at five foundational components that a radical house church meetings rest upon:
+Here are at five foundational components that radical house church meetings rest upon:

 - open format/program